hhawkins/vscode-azurefunctions/README.md

 # vscode-azurefunctions

-This is the README for your extension "vscode-azurefunctions".
-After writing up a brief description, we recommend including the following sections.
+This is the README for vscode-azurefunctions.

 ## Features